KR3MIT/VRDrivingSimulator/README.md

 # VRDrivingSimulator
 Medialogy 5th. semester project

-Virtual Reality (VR) driving simulator aim at teaching and training driving for student drivers in Denmark, based on Danish road rules, scenarios and gameplay design in collaberation with a Danish driving teacher to ensure accuracy and relevance in teaching material, approach and implementation.
+Virtual Reality (VR) driving simulator aimed at teaching and training driving for student drivers in Denmark, based on Danish road rules.
+Scenarios and gameplay design in collaberation with a Danish driving teacher to ensure accuracy and relevance in teaching material, approach and implementation.

 Department of Architecture, Design & Media Technology [Aalborg University](http://www.aau.dk)